FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 In the _entries list_ NOMAD is already listing all database _entries_.
 The strategy is to **narrow or _filter_ this list down** to our needs.
-Our main tool here, will be the _side menu_ (left-hand side).
+Our main tool will be the _side menu_ (left-hand side).
 Take stock of its structure.
 There is a list of themes or _filter groups_.
 Subgroups are indented below their main group.
 Any **filter group with an arrow** (`>`) can be **clicked open** to reveal various filters and statistics in a _side pane_.
 To **close the side pane** and reveal the full table again, use the **arrow back (`<-`)** in the top-left corner.
-You could alternatively also click anywhere outside of the pane, but careful not to select anything unwanted.
+Alternatively, you could also click anywhere outside of the pane, but be careful not to select anything unwanted.

 Now, **scroll down to check out the full list**.
 What main groups are there?